Ecotourism: A List of Resources for Going Green in Florida

 The Florida Fish and Wildlife Conservation Commission explains what licenses you need, and how to get them.

-If you’re driving to or within Florida in an electric or hybrid vehicle, you can plot your course for charging stations on Plugshare.
+If you’re driving to or within Florida in an electric or hybrid vehicle, you can plot your course for charging stations on Plugshare or EVHype.

 Destinations all across Florida offer bike share programs.
 Check out listings by city from the Florida Bicycle Association.